 “From the river to the sea” is a rejoinder to the fragmentation of Palestinian land and people by Israeli occupation and discrimination.
 Palestinians have been divided in a myriad of ways by Israeli policy.
 There are Palestinian refugees denied repatriation because of discriminatory Israeli laws.
 There are Palestinians denied equal rights living within Israel’s internationally recognized territory as second-class citizens.
 There are Palestinians living with no citizenship rights under Israeli military occupation in the West Bank.
 There are Palestinians in legal limbo in occupied Jerusalem and facing expulsion.
 There are Palestinians in Gaza living under an Israeli siege.
 All of them suffer from a range of policies in a singular system of discrimination and apartheid—a system that can only be challenged by their unified opposition.
 All of them have a right to live freely in the land from the river to the sea.

-But it is precisely because Zionist settler colonialism has benefitted from and pursued Palestinian fragmentation that it seeks to mischaracterize and destroy inclusive and unifying rhetorical frameworks.
+But it is precisely because Zionist settler colonialism has benefited from and pursued Palestinian fragmentation that it seeks to mischaracterize and destroy inclusive and unifying rhetorical frameworks.
 For example, journalist Marc Lamont Hill was attacked and ultimately removed from his position at CNN for calling for Palestinian freedom “from the river to the sea.”
 After all, it is far easier to dominate a divided people fighting different battles on different fronts than it is to dominate one people united in a single battle for the same universal rights.

 Since Zionists struggle to make a persuasive argument against freedom, justice, and equality for all people throughout the land, they seek instead to attack the message and messenger.
 When Palestinians proclaim “from the river to the sea, Palestine will be free,” many Zionists argue that this is a Palestinian call for genocide.
 But as historian Maha Nassar has noted, there has never been an “official Palestinian position calling for the forced removal of Jews from Palestine.”
-The links between this phrase and eliminationism might be the product of “an Israeli media campaignfollowing the 1967 war that claimed Palestinians wished to ‘throw Jews into the sea.’ ” Jewish groups such as the American Jewish Committee also claim that the slogan is antisemitic because it has been taken up by militant groups such as the Palestine Liberation Organization, the Popular Front for the Liberation of Palestine, and Hamas.
+The links between this phrase and eliminationism might be the product of “an Israeli media campaign following the 1967 war that claimed Palestinians wished to ‘throw Jews into the sea.’ ” Jewish groups such as the American Jewish Committee also claim that the slogan is antisemitic because it has been taken up by militant groups such as the Palestine Liberation Organization, the Popular Front for the Liberation of Palestine, and Hamas.
 But as Nassar writes, the phrase predates these uses, and has its origins as “part of a larger call to see a secular democratic state established in all of historic Palestine.”

 The claim that the phrase “from the river to the sea” carries a genocidal intent relies not on the historical record, but rather on racism and Islamophobia.
 These Palestinians, the logic goes, cannot be trusted—even if they are calling for equality, their real intention is extermination.
 In order to justify unending violence against Palestinians, this logic seeks to caricature us as irrational savages hell-bent on killing Jews.
 Nor does the attempt to link Palestinians to eliminationism stop at the deliberate mischaracterization of this slogan; rather, it is deployed in many other contexts.
 In 2015, for instance, Israeli Prime Minister Benjamin Netanyahu engaged in Holocaust revisionism by stating that it was really a Palestinian, not Hitler, who inspired the final solution.
-Angela Merkel, the German Chancellor, actually had to remind the Israeli Prime Minister that it was the Germans who were responsible for the Holocaust.
+Angela Merkel, the German chancellor, actually had to remind the Israeli prime minister that it was the Germans who were responsible for the Holocaust.
 Raising the constant specter of eliminationism has political utility for Zionists; in such a threatening environment, perpetual abuses of Palestinians can be rationalized.

 This twisted logic is not only reserved for Palestinians.
 Marginalized groups are often accused of not being trustworthy and of having deep-seated ulterior motives aimed at destroying society.
 Jews should know this trope well, as it has long been a central feature of antisemitism.
 In fact, the worst antisemitic attack in American history was carried out in recent years by a murderer who attacked a synagogue because he thought Jews were destroying white Christian-dominated society by bringing in brown immigrants under the guise of humanitarianism.